U.S. publishing boss Adrienne Vaughan killed in "terrible" speedboat crash in Italy

 Moments later, another man looks over the edge: "Jesus Christ," he says.
 "She needs help," says another guest.

-"The sailboat was going straight ahead and so was the [motor]boat," Pietro Iuzzolino, a barman who at the moment of impact was making cocktails aboard the sailboat, told Italian newspaper Corriere del Mezzogiorno.
+"The sailboat was going straight ahead and so was the [motor]boat," Pietro Iuzzolino, a barman who was making cocktails aboard the sailboat, told Italian newspaper Corriere del Mezzogiorno.
 "Then suddenly [the motorboat] veered 180 degrees: there was a collision and I heard a very loud bang.

 Vaughan was pulled out of the water and brought to a dock but died by the time a helicopter ambulance arrived, state TV said.